ozumoo/AAIT-Investment-Fund-Details/task.md

 Use the Company Symbol and date range from the form submission.
 Set up the necessary header parameters (X-RapidAPI-Key and X-RapidAPI-Host).

-- [ ] Task 8: Display Historical Data in Table
+- [x] Task 8: Display Historical Data in Table
 Create a view in Laravel to display historical data in tabular format (table columns: Date, Open, High, Low, Close, Volume).
 Pass the retrieved historical data to the view.
+    - [ ] Refactor to a service

-- [ ] Task 9: Create a Chart
+- [x] Task 9: Create a Chart
 Integrate a chart library like Chart.js (https://www.chartjs.org/) into your Laravel application.
 Generate a chart based on the Open and Close prices from the retrieved historical data.
 Display the chart in the view.